2025 NFL Draft: Instant Fantasy Football Reactions to Every Round 1 Pick

 Team Needs: CB, LB, S

-Williams was projected to the middle of the second round, but Detroit took him so he could learn from D.J.
-Reader.
-Detroit needs help on defense, but this may have not been the best pick for them for what they need or best available.
+Williams was projected to go in the second round, but Detroit took him after getting gashed in the second half of the season.
+Detroit needs help on defense, especially on the defensive line, but this may not have been the best pick for what they need or the best available option.

 Fantasy impact?
 Non-existent in 2025.